openlawteam/lao-docs/docs/SmartContracts.md

 ## Will the smart contract code be publicly available?

-The LAO smart contract code will be publicly available on Etherscan and [GitHub](https://github.com/openlawteam/lao) [TODO: confirm which repo this link should point to].
+The LAO smart contract code will be publicly available on Etherscan and GitHub when it is complete.